 Reenactment: In a complex and often unconscious manner, some trauma survivors reenact the patterns of their past relationship trauma in their adult relationships.
 This reenactment can perpetuate a cycle of relational dysfunction, as individuals unknowingly replicate the dynamics they experienced during their traumatic early relationships.
 Recognizing and breaking these patterns is a significant challenge in the journey to healing from Relational Trauma.

 Understanding these effects is a crucial step in addressing the mental health challenges stemming from Relational Trauma.
 Therapy and support can help individuals navigate these complexities, work through their ongoing trauma,, and develop healthier, more fulfilling relationships.
+Connecting with a therapist is one of the first steps to start unpacking your trauma.

 Know Your Trauma: Big "T" vs Little "t" trauma